Customer retention

 Effective customer retention strategies include:

-• Personalized emails and recommendations
+• Personalized emails, recommendations, and replenishment reminders

-• Loyalty and rewards programs
+• Loyalty programs and rewards that recognize repeat customers

-• Excellent customer service and fast support
+• Excellent customer service and fast support across channels

-• Proactive re-engagement campaigns
+• Proactive re-engagement and win-back campaigns for at-risk customers

-• Easy account and subscription management
+• Easy account and subscription management through a self-service portal

 Example of customer retention in action: